 “User is unable to login with correct password”

 From the above samples, can you pick one statement that actually describes the problem?
 I don’t think so.
-The summary should always give complete information about the failing scenario.
+The summary should always give a complete information about the failing scenario.

 Consider the following statement:

 “New user is unable to login with the default password provided via e-mail or an SMS”

 As you can see, from the above statement a developer can clearly understand what the issue is and where the issue is.